 The Safari Bus runs between Two Harbors and Avalon.
-This is the only Catalina Island transportation between the two towns.
+This is the only land transportation between the two towns.
 You can use the bus to access remote camp sites.
 Click to find out about rates, passes and schedules for the Safari Bus.

 Check our Camping Guidelines and Frequently Asked Questions for more information on camping in Avalon.
 Wherever you decide to set up your tent, you’ll create an unforgettable experience on Catalina Island.